AnandaIlyasa/AnandaIlyasa/README.md

 ### Hi there 👋

-I am a student majoring in Informatics at Sebelas Maret University
+I am a student majoring in Informatics at Universitas Sebelas Maret